How Leaders Can Remove Barriers to Organizational Change

 A third common barrier to change are employees who, even though they possess the competence to change, are unwilling to engage in a certain behavior because they have too little motivation or incentive to do so.

-When employees are not fully committed to change, leaders should focus on understanding how to best reward and recognize the desired behaviors.
+When employees are not fully committed to change, change leaders should focus on understanding how to best reward and recognize the desired behaviors.
 In general, you want to reward and provide positive feedback for the behaviors and performance that you want and have negative feedback and consequences for undesired behaviors and performance.

 To be effective, rewards and consequences for change must be perceived as meaningful, timely, fair, proportionate, consistent, expected, and aligned with the changes you seek.